Why Klipfolio is 10 times better than Google Data Studio

 We definitely need and use all of the 10 things and not just because we set a high standard of design quality for our dashboards.
 In terms of telling your data story, Klipfolio just has more to offer.
 We occasionally do custom building of dashboards in Data Studio, but as soon as we need more than just the basics, Klipfolio is our preferred dashboarding solution.

 And to help our clients (mostly agencies) to deliver custom design, professional and easy to interpret dashboards at scale, we wouldn’t know where to begin without the API power Klipfolio offers.
-Looking at the pace of change (from both Klipfolio and Data Studio), I am pretty sure we will not change our minds any time soon.
+Looking at the pace of change (Google Data Studio vs Klipfolio), I am pretty sure we will not change our minds any time soon.

 This article has been written with the support of Klipfolio and has also been published on the Klipfolio website in a slightly adjusted form, check it out here